Envirometrix/PredictiveSoilMapping/main.md

 such pre-historic maps increases, they will become potentially interesting covariates for global soil modeling.

-USA’s NASA and USGS, with its MODIS, Landsat and similar civil-applications missions will likely remain the main source of spatial covariate data to support global and local soil mapping initiatives.
+USA’s NASA and USGS, with its SRTM, MODIS, Landsat, ICESat and similar civil-applications missions will likely remain the main source of spatial covariate data to support global and local soil mapping initiatives.